Taipei for Digital Nomads

 There are two safety concerns that hang-over Taipei, neither of which should worry you or stop you coming here.

 The first is that China makes endless overtures about invasion.
-It'll probably never happen, but if it does you might want to consider not being here.
+It'll probably never happen, but if it does you might want to not be here.
+The second is earthquakes...

 Air Defense Shelter sign